 Due to the two peninsulas’ prime clime location on the 45th parallel, soil and water protection from the Bay and nearby Lake Michigan, the land here has produced an abundance of cherries (home of the National Cherry Festival) apples and grapes.
 Translated, that means there are excellent wineries on both the Leelanau and Old Mission Peninsulas.

-Grand Traverse Lighthouse on Leelanau PeninsulaBack to the B&B to relax and make dinner reservations.
+on Leelanau Peninsula.
+Then back to the B&B to relax and make dinner reservations.
 This time I’m staying on the outskirts of Suttons Bay at Black Star Farms which has a nice habit of serving a free glass of wine and nosh during the cocktail hour and also does terrific breakfasts.

 Where to make reservations for dinner.
 Hmm, maybe Sorellina’s because of its really good veal dishes and it is downtown TC so I could work off dinner exploring Front Street.